github/docs/content/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent.md

 {% data reusables.desktop.windows_git_bash %}

-1. In a new _admin elevated_ terminal window (PowerShell or CMD), ensure the ssh-agent is running.
+1. In a new _admin elevated_ PowerShell window, ensure the ssh-agent is running.
 You can use the "Auto-launching the ssh-agent" instructions in "[AUTOTITLE](/articles/working-with-ssh-key-passphrases)", or start it manually:

    ```powershell
    # start the ssh-agent in the background